Case Western Reserve University Rowing Team

 Regattas

-In the Fall, the team attends head races such as the Head of the Cuyahoga at CRF, Head of the Charles in Boston, MA, and Head of the Hooch in Chattanooga, TN.
+In the Fall, the team attends head races such as the Head of the Cuyahoga at CRF and Head of the Occoquan in Fairfax Station, VA.
 These courses are typically 5,000m to 6,000m long and are a great way for novice crews to find their flow over an extended course.
 The actual time spent racing is usually under 25 minutes.

-In the spring, races are 2,000m sprints.
+In the Spring, races are 2,000m sprints.
 Success in these races are a direct result of effort and hours put in during the Winter season.
-We like to say that the Spring season is won in the winter.
+We like to think of it as winning medals in the winter, collecting them in the spring.

 Fall Head Races